openmc-dev/openmc/docs/source/usersguide/input.rst

 ----------------------------------

-The ``<confidence_intervals>`` element has no attributes and has an accepted value of "true" or "flase".
+The ``<confidence_intervals>`` element has no attributes and has an accepted value of "true" or "false".
 If set to "true", uncertainties on tally results will be reported as the half-width of the 95% two-sided confidence interval.
 If set to "false", uncertainties on tally results will be reported as the sample standard deviation.